halfbrained/cuda_extended_selection/readme/readme.txt

 Plugin has options in the config file, call menu item "Options / Settings-pligins / Extended Selection":

+Each lexer has following options:
-"include_chars": additional characters to include in Shift+double-click selection "stop_ext": characters to stop Shift+triple-click selection when not enclosed in ()[]{}<>
+"include_chars": additional characters to include in Shift+double-click selection.
+"stop_ext": characters to stop Shift+triple-click selection when not enclosed in ()[]{}<>
+"open_chars" and "close_chars": map of opening-to-closing and closing-to-opening brackets.
+Used to limit selection extension to stay within brackets, and to ignore "stop_ext" characters inside brackets, when they follow selected text.

 For example when 'cc' clicked in following line:
 	aa = bb.cc<dd>(ee=ff) = ww